-Both as an individual and as CEO, Cook has been far more outspoken politically than any of his predecessors.
+Both as an individual and as CEO, Cook has been far more outspoken on social issues than any of his predecessors.
 Where Jobs may perhaps have cultivated the public perception of him as the face of Apple, Cook has directly presented himself as such over issues ranging from privacy and security to sexuality.

 In 2014, Cook came out as gay specifically to use his position to help others.

 "[If] hearing that the CEO of Apple is gay can help someone struggling to come to terms with who he or she is, or bring comfort to anyone who feels alone, or inspire people to insist on their equality," he said, "then it’s worth the trade-off with my own privacy."

 More recently, Cook has seen criticism over Apple's resistance to providing backdoor access to iPhones for the FBI, and for how he failed to factually correct President Trump during a joint press conference.